airbytehq/airbyte/docs/integrations/sources/amazon-sqs.md

   - If `Delete Messages After Read` is `true` then `sqs:DeleteMessage` is also needed
 - AWS IAM Secret Key (STRING)
   - The Secret Key for the IAM User with permissions on this Queue
+- AWS IAM Session Token (STRING)
+  - The temporary Session token for the IAM role with permissions on this Queue

 ### Data loss warning